 Although coconut flour does not contain the gluten protein, it still has significant protein content.
 A report from the Coconut Research Center states that coconut flour contains more protein per serving than the other leading flours, such as white, rye or cornmeal.
 It contains just as much protein as wheat flour, even though it doesn’t contain the gluten protein.

-Coconut Flour can be used to make breads, cakes, pies and other baked goods.
-It can be replaced 3550% in place of other flours in most standard recipes.
+Coconut Flour can be used to make bread, cakes, pies and other baked goods.
+It can be replaced 1 part: 4 parts ( where Coconut flour is 1 part) in place of other flours in most standard recipes.
 It can also be used as a thickener for sauces, curries and soups.

 KOKONATI Organic Coconut Flour is gluten-free and hypoallergenic and ideal for those following a low carb eating plan.
 It has fewer digestible (net) carbs than any other flour including Soy!
 It even has fewer digestible carbs than most vegetables!

 Its high fibre content helps provide a feeling of satiety.

 A recipe from Low Carbology for low carb cake with coconut flour

 An interesting article on how to use coconut flour.